Risk3sixty-Labs/facereplace/README.md

 ### CLI/Quickstart

-facreplace contains a CLI utility you can use to replace faces in pictures without writing your own script/code.
+facereplace contains a CLI utility you can use to replace faces in pictures without writing your own script/code.

 ```sh